AllanHasegawa/kelm/README.md

 # Kelm

-Kelm eases the pain when dealing with complex app state and asynchronous tasks.
+Kelm simplifies management of complex app states and asynchronous tasks.

 Kelm is a Kotlin library based on the [Elm Architecture](https://guide.elm-lang.org/architecture) and [RxJava](http://reactivex.io/).

 ## Introduction